stevemar/watson-news-intelligence-starter-kit/README.md

    * Provision the app to a Kubernetes cluster
    * Deploy the app as a Cloud Foundry app

-If using these Starter Kit options, follow the instructions that are included in the UI and/or the download.
-Use the instructions below to run locally directly from this repo.
+If using these Starter Kit options, follow the instructions in the UI and/or the download.

 ## Run locally
-> NOTE: These steps are only needed when running locally instead of using the ``Try the Starter Kit`` button.
+> NOTE: These steps are only needed when running locally instead of using the ``Try the starter kit`` button.

 1. [Clone the repo](#1-clone-the-repo)
 2. [Create Watson services with IBM Cloud](#2-create-watson-services-with-ibm-cloud)